sherman/blobkeeper/README.md

  * Dockerization
  * Cache implementation for index (it improve reads performance up to 3-4 times on single node).
  * Compaction (cleanup deleted files from disk)
+ * Smart balancing of writes to disks (currently, only round-robin is supported)